The Power of One

 Several years later, I introduced the Rule of One concept to Agora writers and copywriters at a creative retreat.
 Many of them have used it since then, to great effect.
 Then, last year, I divulged it to more than 600 people at the AWAI/ETR yearly Bootcamp in Delray Beach, FL.
 I’m sure that many of them, too, have used it to improve their writing.

 This rule is not ironclad at ETR.
 That’s because some of our writers just don’t buy it and others can’t always reduce their pieces to a single idea.
 I occasionally violate it myself.
 (If I have six good reasons for this or 12 techniques for that, I sometimes can’t stop myself from including them all.
 The results are always disappointing.)
 But almost all of ETR’s best essays have followed this rule.
-If you are interested in looking at some of them, here are seven:
+If you are interested in looking at some of them, here are six:

 * Do You Own Your Business or Does It Own You?